AmarYasser/Solar_Tracker_Capstone_CppNd/README.md

 - sunset without clouds
 - sun with clouds interfering

-So, You should specify the location of the video in the `main.cpp. by default :
+So, You should specify the location of the video in the `main.cpp`.

+By default:
 ```
     cv::VideoCapture cap("../resources/sun_no_clouds.mp4");
 ```